 There are 1000 parts per billion in 1 part per million.
 The range of detection for an XRF instrument is only as low as single-digit parts per million, so it is very rare for a food product to test positive for toxicants using XRF technology.

-As a result – when something that is a main component of a food item (like the shell of a mussel) is positive for a toxicant in a detectable level of parts per million (using XRF technology or other testing methodologies) this is a very alarming result — and a food product (or beverage – including water!) with that high a level of detectable heavy metals should not be considered safe to eat (or drink.)
+As a result, when something such as the main component of a food item (like the shell of a mussel) is positive for a toxicant in a detectable level of parts per million (using XRF technology or other testing methodologies), this is a very alarming result.
+A food product (or beverage — including water!) with that high a level of detectable heavy metals should not be considered safe to eat (or drink).

 - Denmark considers consumer goods unsafe for children if the Cadmium level is 75 ppm or more.

 - In the U.S., the State of Washington considers consumer goods unsafe if the Cadmium level is over 40 ppm.

 Section #3) So, wait — what? … Are these shells safe for my kids to play with?

 Considering all of the above, including the relevant regulatory standards for consumer goods, I still stand by the statement that intact shells are generally a safe item for children to play with.
 However, in light of these findings (see specific XRF test results below) it is also very clear how an artist (in this story — link) was poisoned from working with (grinding and cutting) mussel shells, and those sorts of activities should be avoided (by both children and adults).

 Takeaway: Even though, in their natural whole state, mussel shells are technically safe (when considered as a consumer good, not as a food), since they are very thin on the edges and crumble/ break more easily than other shells you might also choose (out of an abundance of caution) to keep them out of your child’s collection (especially since all of the other shells I have tested so far were negative for even trace amounts of XRF detectable Cadmium).

 Section #4) XRF Test Results for the Shells Pictured Above